 Jessica is a medical writer with an unquenched thirst to discover something new.
 She believes that medical content should be accessible to everyone and strives to write content that every single person can understand.
 When Jessica isn’t writing, she can usually be found reading a book with a dog cuddled in her lap.
 Jessica has a Masters of Engineering degree in Biomedical Engineering.

 Amy is a Board Certified Family Health Nurse Practitioner (FNP) with over 15 years of experience working in Hospital Medicine, Urgent Care and Primary Care practices.
 Amy graduated Thomas Jefferson University with high distinction earning a Bachelor of Science in Nursing in 2008, a Master of Science in Nursing in 2010 and a Post Master's Certificate in Adult Gerontology Acute Care (AGAC) in 2014.
 She was recognized by the Elite American Nurses Association in 2013 for her dedication, achievements and leadership in the field Nursing.
 She served as a clinical preceptor for a number of Nurse Practitioner students and enjoys teaching the bright minds of future NPs.

 As one of the most common infections, UTIs have a range of antibiotics available as potential treatments.
-One of these options is Bactrim, which is also one of the most commonly prescribed treatments.
-However, increasing antibiotic resistance may no longer make this the best option.
+One of the first-line medications prescribed by doctors for UTIs is Bactrim, also known as trimethoprim-sulfamethoxazole.

 Table of Contents